-Michael Cohen to testify at grand jury as likely Trump indictment looms
+Michael Cohen to Testify at Grand Jury as Likely Trump Indictment Looms

 When Cohen was asked during congressional testimony why Trump’s company spread out the reimbursements over many months, he explained, “That was in order to hide what the payment was,” adding that it was done “so that it would look like a retainer.”
 Asked whether Trump knew, Cohen replied, “Oh, he knew about everything, yes.”

 Now, those false reimbursement records are at the heart of the potential criminal case against Trump.
 In New York, it can be a crime to falsify business records, but it amounts to a misdemeanor.
 To elevate it to a felony, prosecutors would need show that Trump’s “intent to defraud” included an intent to commit or conceal a second crime.

 In this case, that second crime could be a violation of election law.
 Like the federal prosecutors who charged Cohen, Bragg’s prosecutors will likely argue that the payment to Daniels was an illegal contribution to Trump’s campaign, given that the money silenced the porn star and, thus, benefited his candidacy.